Dexter Manley: Personal life

 Manley underwent brain surgery in June 2006 to treat a colloid cyst.
-He first learned about the cyst in 1986 after he collapsed in a Georgetown department store.
-His prognosis is for a relatively full recovery, although doctors have said that memory loss is a common side effect of the operation.
+He first learned about the cyst in 1986 after he collapsed in a Georgetown, Washington, D.C. department store.
+His prognosis was for a relatively full recovery, although doctors have said that memory loss is a common side effect of the operation.

 In May 2020, it was announced that Manley had tested positive for COVID-19.

-In an article by Taylor Branch entitled "The Shame of College Sports", prior to the U.S. Senate Subcommittee on Education, Arts, and Humanities in 1989, Manley was famously quoted as saying that he had been functionally illiterate in college.
+For many years, which included his college football days and the first few years of his pro career, Manley was functionally illiterate.
+The sight of his teammate Joe Theismann breaking his leg in November 18, 1985 shook Manley, who at the time was also doing cocaine.
+In the months after the season ended in early 1986, Manley went to rehab and took reading classes at the Lab School of Washington; he studied for five years at the school and took classes even after leaving Washington.
+As of 2015, Manley was clean from drugs for nine years.